towolf/towolf.github.com/docs/PsychHardware/PsychRTBox.markdown

 PsychRTBox\('Clear' \[, handle\] \[, syncClocks=0\] \[, dontRestart=0\]\);
-\-\- Stop event detection and reporting by the box, clear all recorded events so far, then restart reporting if it was active before calling this function.
+-- Stop event detection and reporting by the box, clear all recorded events so far, then restart reporting if it was active before calling this function.

-Instead of calling 'Start' and 'Stop' to mark the start and end of a response period in a trial you can also simply use this function at the beginning of a trial \(or its response period\) to discard any stale data from a previous trial \(or non\-response interval\).
+Instead of calling 'Start' and 'Stop' to mark the start and end of a response period in a trial you can also simply use this function at the beginning of a trial \(or its response period\) to discard any stale data from a previous trial \(or non-response interval\).

 You can prevent an automatic restart of event reporting by setting the optional flag 'dontRestart' to a value of 1.